UNIVERSITY OF VIRGINIA

 ARTICLE I: NAME

-The name of this organization shall be the Black Law Students Association of the University of Virginia, hereafter referred to as “BLSA,” or “the chapter.”
+The name of this organization shall be the Virginia Law Chapter of the Black Law Students Association, hereafter referred to as “BLSA,” or “the chapter.”
+The name may be shortened in correspondence to be "Virginia Law BLSA."
 The organization shall be affiliated with and conform to the constitutional provisions of the National BLSA.

 ARTICLE II: DECLARATION OF PURPOSE

 The purpose of this organization shall be to represent the views of Black students at the University of Virginia School of Law; to promote the welfare of its members through educational, professional, cultural and social programs; and to provide a forum for the discussion of local and national issues affecting both the Black law student community and the University community as a whole.